aws-samples/measure-agriculture-yield-with-amazon-rekognition-custom-labels/README.md

 ![S3 Upload](/image/ML-2594-image003.png)

-Clean up
+## Clean up

-To avoid incurring unnecessary charges, delete the resources used in this walkthrough when not in use.
+To avoid incurring unnecessary charges, delete the resources used in this solution when not in use.
 We need to delete the Amazon Rekognition project and the S3 bucket.
  + Delete the Amazon Rekognition project
  + Delete your S3 bucket.You first need to empty the bucket and then delete it.